danog/MadelineProto/docs/TD_docs/methods/requestAuthPasswordRecovery.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Requests to send password recovery code to email.
-Works only when authGetState returns authStateWaitPassword.
+Works only when getAuthState returns authStateWaitPassword.
 Returns authStateWaitPassword on success

 ### Params: